Martin Nystrand: The Demographic Postulate: Research on the History of Composition and Rhetoric

 War on Poverty, and by the late 1960s, a new community college opened every week.
 And as in eighteenth-century Britain, these non-elite institutions fueled new approaches to composition.
-In the fall of 1970, six months after four Kent State students were shot dead by National Guard troops, CUNY expedited its policy of open admissions, five years ahead of its planned start in 1975: Brooklyn's enrollments jumped from 14,000-34,000 students.
+In the fall of 1970, six months after four Kent State students were shot dead by National Guard troops, CUNY expedited its policy of open admissions, five years ahead of its planned start in 1975: Brooklyn's enrollments jumped from 14,000-34,000 students from increasingly diverse backgrounds and varied preparation for college-level writing.
 The woeful inadequacy of freshman composition instructors to meet this challenge prompted new research, notably that of Mina Shaughnessy’s Errors and Expectations, published in 1977, who, influenced by Labov's "The logic of non-standard English," published in 1969, sought to show patterns and unconventional patterns in what the critics of the schools saw as so much sloppiness and ignorance.
-This and much other research, e.g., Flower & Hayes, 1977, formed the basis for new doctoral programs in composition and rhetoric.
+Composition studies, traditionally situated in service courses taught by teaching assistants, sought to forge academic niches in departments of English where literary studies dominated their concerns for intellectual prestige.
+New research, e.g., Flower & Hayes, 1977, formed the basis for new doctoral programs in composition and rhetoric.
 Between 1980-1995, these programs grew from only a few to currently dozens generating hundreds of PhDs each year.
-The story of composition studies is very much fueled by demographic shifts involving the dynamics of a marginalized academic concern involving marginalized students on marginalized campuses, and what happened when they each, in their own way, strove for legitimacy.
+The story of composition studies has been and continues to be fueled by demographic shifts involving the dynamics of a marginalized academic concern involving marginalized students on marginalized campuses, and what happened when they each, in their own way, strove for legitimacy.